matzsoft/kakuro/README.md

 You can add and delete cells.
 You can also make changes to the selected cell.
 Once satisfied you can save the puzzle to disk.
 There are also tools to help you catch mistakes.
 # How do I use the kakuro app?
-The kakuro app is a traditional MacOS document base app.
+The kakuro app is a traditional MacOS document based app.
 As such, you can have multiple windows open each with its own kakuro puzzle.
 The file menu is pretty much as you would expect with a couple of exceptions detailed below.
 Editing is almost completely done with the keyboard but you can use the mouse to select a cell or part of a total that you are editing.
 There are basically two modes of editing: puzzle level editing and total editing.